Skip to main content

 Sales

-Sales techniques: focusing on the customer
+Focusing on the customer

-This kind of "solution selling" is a far more powerful selling technique than simply delivering a general-purpose sales pitch.
+This kind of solution selling is a far more powerful selling technique than simply delivering a general-purpose sales pitch.
 Your sales message can highlight exactly how your product suits your customer, emphasising the points where you have a competitive advantage.
-At the same time, the more you know about the customer's position and what your product is worth to them, the more likely you can prove its value to them.
+Knowing what the customer wants means that you will be in a strong position to explain the benefits of what you can offer.

-Knowing what the customer wants also means that you will be in a strong position to explain the benefits of what you can offer.
+The more you know about the customer's position and what your product is worth to them, the more likely you can prove its value to them.
 Every product feature can be translated into a competitive advantage - and a benefit for the customer.

-Sales techniques: dealing with objections
+Dealing with objections

-Like the earlier parts of selling, negotiation should start with understanding the customer.
-What makes them tick?
-What would make them enthusiastic about buying?
+Selling techniques often focus exclusively on winning sales.
+But knowing how to negotiate the right terms is important too.
+As with all aspects of selling, negotiation should start with understanding the customer.
 What's the problem that they're trying to solve through buying from you?
 And how much value do they attach to that?
 The good news is that most customers are far more interested in talking about themselves than in hearing about you and your product - so use that human trait to your advantage.

-But you should also be clear about your own position.
+You should also be clear about your own position.
 What would be an acceptable compromise for you to close the sale?
 How important strategically would the sale be?
 And what would make it a bad deal for you and therefore be the point of no return?

 If your customer believes that you're working with their interests at heart as well as your own, they're more likely to be more honest about what they view as their alternatives.
 And this in turn allows you to do the same - making for a more positive environment to do good business.